LaraKhansa/health-heroes/README.md

 ## 🎯 About the Project

-**Health Heroes** is part of the startAD AI for Good Sandbox challenge, tackling the **Homegrown Health Heroes** challenge to combat childhood obesity in the UAE through:
+** Afiyah** is part of the startAD AI for Good Sandbox challenge, tackling the **Homegrown Health Heroes** challenge to combat childhood obesity in the UAE through:

 - Personalized nutrition and meal recommendations
 - Screen-free activity suggestions